rockset/rockset-js/packages/rscode/README.md

 The Rockset VSCode Extension comes with a formatter.
 The simplest way to use the formatter is by running `Format Document` in the VSCode Command Palette (`CTRL-Shift-P` or `CMD-Shift-P`), in any RocksetSQL document.
 We recommend adding the following to your VSCode preferences:

-- Set `rockset-vscode` as your default formatter for your Rockset Projects Workspace.
 - Turn on `editor.formatOnSave`.
 This will automatically format your document whenever you save it.

 ## Executing Queries

-The recommended way to execute queries is with the [Rockset Projects Development UI](/packages/dev-server), which comes with the [Rockset CLI](/packages/cli).
+The recommended way to execute queries is with the [Rockset Developer UI](/packages/dev-server), which comes with the [Rockset CLI](/packages/cli).
 Please follow the documentation to install and set up these tools.

 ```sh
 # After following the setup instructions above